jjlea/scBPS/README.md

 # Overview:
 This scBPS workflow is designed for calculating BPS<sub>AUC</sub> scores and p-values for single-cell RNA sequencing data.
-The workflow integrates GWAS-derived gene sets with single-cell RNA-seq data to identify relevant gene signatures in specific cell populations.

 ## How to run